Skip to content

 SERVER_2 --> REDIS

-Let's not consider for now whether this deployment method counts as 'high availability', assuming there is indeed such a deployment requirement
+Let's temporarily set aside whether this deployment method truly qualifies as 'High Availability', assuming such a deployment requirement indeed exists.

-A fully independent primary-backup deployment essentially means deploying two completely independent sets of DataFlux Func (with identical configurations in the user-config.yaml file regarding Secret, MySQL, and Redis).
+A fully independent active-standby deployment essentially involves deploying two completely independent sets of DataFlux Func (with identical Secret, MySQL, and Redis configurations in the user-config.yaml file for both).

-Since the primary and backup DataFlux Func run independently, the Beat services on both the primary and backup servers will trigger scheduled tasks in their respective environments, which will result in duplicate scheduled tasks.
+Since the active and standby DataFlux Func instances operate independently, the Beat services on both the active and standby servers will trigger scheduled tasks within their respective environments, which will cause scheduled tasks to be triggered redundantly.

-To avoid this issue, you can shut down the backup node's DataFlux Func during normal operations, or write scripts to handle the avoidance of duplicate task execution.
+To avoid this issue, you can either keep the standby node's DataFlux Func turned off during normal operation, or implement logic within your scripts to handle and prevent duplicate task execution.

 flowchart TB